 As you check for damage, be alert for signs of smoke, charring, the smell of melting plastic, visible sparks, and unusual humming or buzzing.
 Test appliances with caution, as partially-damaged electronics can present a danger even more than wholly nonfunctional electronics.

 Homeowners insurance generally covers lightning damage, though of course homeowners should carefully read their individual policies.
 Insurers generally classify lightning damage as.

 - Lightning strike: the strike directly hit the home.
 This type is typically the most severe and evident, so is generally easiest to prove.

-Near miss: the strike didn't directly hit the home but struck near it.
-It may be more difficult to prove that the damage was a lightning strike and not an artificial source like a power line, which might not be covered.
+- Near miss: The strike didn't directly hit the home but struck near it.
+It may be more difficult to prove that the damage was caused by lightning and not an artificial source, like a power line, which might not be covered.

 - Ground surge: the strike caused an electrical spike in the area.
 This is the most common claim but can be difficult to prove.

 Don’t Be Scared, Be Prepared